Chat with us, powered by LiveChat

 Who is eligible for the program?

-This scholarship is for eligible Vermont residents who are looking to gain professional skills to help with a career path or job search.
-Eligible Vermont residents can take up to two (2) select courses for free (tuition only) in the scholarship award period.
+This scholarship is for eligible Vermont residents who are looking to gain professional skills to help with a career advancement or career change.
+Eligible Vermont residents can take up to two courses in a year, one per semester for free, while funds last, during the scholarship award period (August 1, 2023 – June 30, 2024).
 To be approved, follow the application and approval instructions.

 Are current college undergraduate and graduate students eligible for Upskill?